monsoonmaelstrom/book2/book2.md

 The four of us walk back through the gates and Henry, Amelia and I return to our rooms, while Liam goes to speak with whomever.
 The official story is that Firgasu was sending correspondence as normal and no one knows what happened.
 The world is a mysterious place.
 The delegation that was supposed to come couldn’t because the snow in the pass came early, and they decided the smart move was not to chance the crossing.
 They sent a note, but like the others, who knows what happened to it?
 And Lisette died because conditions in the pass were bad, and we weren’t smart and we did chance it.

 It’s the most boring series of the simplest lies, and absolves everyone from wrongdoing.
 It’s so boring that no one should look twice at it, but that doesn’t mean no one will.
 Henry and Amelia will be fine either way.
 They were just along for the ride.
 Liam’s the one who sanctioned everything, and I’m the one who basically did everything else.
-I’m not exactly nervous, more just anticipating the worst and waiting for the axe to fall.
+I’m not exactly nervous, more anticipating the worst and waiting for the axe to fall.

 I set my pack in my room but don’t bother unpacking it.
 Who knows if it’s worth the time and effort.
 I stand in the middle of my room for a minute simultaneously grateful to finally have some privacy while also resenting it, or maybe resenting that Liam isn’t also here with me.
 My emotions are such a mess.
 I want to leave, but I can’t because now people are actually paying attention to me, so I have to be on my best behavior.